What are NDIS goals?

 Short-term NDIS goals

-Your child’s NDIS plan will include short-term goals.
-These are the things you want your child to achieve during the plan.
+You can include short-term goals in your child’s NDIS plan.
+These are the things you and your child want them to work towards achieving during the plan.

 Short-term goals can be very specific.
 When you look at your child’s progress after 12 months, it’s easy to see whether your child is achieving or has achieved short-term goals.
 Short-term goals give you a good idea of how well your child’s plan is working.